 With the Prime Location Public Housing (PLH) model, HDB can build more flats in these locations without the worry that the homes will be used as a tool for buyers looking to strike a windfall.
 By setting in place additional criteria and policies to govern these PLH flats, while giving substantial subsidies to reduce the price of what would be an otherwise expensive flat, HDB shift the purchase intent of these flats to favour owner-occupiers, as opposed to benefitting those looking at it from an investment or speculation point of view.

-This article was first published on 28 October 2021 and has been updated with additional information on 18 November 2021.
+This article was first published on 28 October 2021 and has been updated with additional information.

 Listen to our podcast, where we have in-depth discussions on finance topics that matter to you.